phpcan/phpcan/README.md

 Execute this script with your PHP cli binary (requires PHP 5.4+) and point your browser to http://localhost:4567/hello/world

-The most parts of the following documentation is based on BottlePy documentation adapted for Buddle PHP extension.
+The most parts of the following documentation is based on BottlePy documentation adapted for Buddel PHP extension.

 Request routing
 ===============